phylotastic/phylotastic/design/list_server_spec.md

 "Darwin Core Archive" is the clearly applicable data standard for checklists and other kinds of species lists.
 The "archive" means that the format includes separate files.
 There is a "core data file", recommended to be in csv format, which can be very simple, e.g.,

-taxonID,vernacularName,taxonRank
+taxonID,vernacularName,taxonRank<br>
-123,"Physeter catodon Linnaeus","species"
+123,"Physeter catodon Linnaeus","species"<br>
-124,"Eschrictius gibbous Erxleben","species"
+124,"Eschrictius gibbous Erxleben","species"<br>
-125,"Grampus griseus Cuvier", "species"
+125,"Grampus griseus Cuvier", "species"<br>

 Then there are other possible files that extend this.
 We will probably want to have a metadata file that explains the format of the core file along with metadata on the list.